United States Marine Corps Air Traffic Control Units: MATCU-68

 Deployed in April 1962 to provide GCA and TACAN services at Sóc Trăng as part of Marine Airbase Squadron 16 in support of Operation Shufly.
 The unit returned to Okinawa in September 1962 when the SHUFLY units moved north to Da Nang Air Base where air traffic control services were being provided by the United States Air Force.

 Deployed again to South Vietnam in July 1965 and in August 1965 established air traffic control services at the newly constructed Marble Mountain Air Facility in support of Marine Aircraft Group 36.
 In March 1966 MATCU-68 was relocated to the Phu Bai Combat Base while maintaining tower control at Marble Mountain.
-From October 1966 until February 15, 1967 the unit also assumed responsibility for ATC services at the Khe Sanh Combat Base.
+From October 1966 until 15 February 1967 the unit also assumed responsibility for ATC services at the Khe Sanh Combat Base.
 At the same time control of Khe Sanh was divested the unit assumed responsibility for providing services at the An Hoa Combat Base.
 MATCU-68 remained in Vietnam until June 1971 when it was relocated to Okinawa, Japan.
-This was followed by another relocation to MCAS Quantico on December 25, 1971.
+This was followed by another relocation to MCAS Quantico on 25 December 1971.

-MATCU-68 officially arrived at Marine Corps Air Station Quantico on January 14, 1972.
+MATCU-68 officially arrived at Marine Corps Air Station Quantico on 14 January 1972.
 At the time the unit fell under the command of Marine Aircraft Group 26.

 MATCU-69

 Commissioned in 1964 at Marine Corps Air Station Beaufort, South Carolina.
 The original cadre of Marines that formed the unit came from MATCU-63.
-MATCU-69 was decommissioned on April 23, 1976 and its personnel and equipment were transferred to the newly formed MATCS-28.
+MATCU-69 was decommissioned on 23 April 1976 and its personnel and equipment were transferred to the newly formed MATCS-28.

 MATCU-70

 MATCU-70 was established in June 1965 at MCAS El Toro.
 It was later moved to MCAS Kaneohe Bay, Hawaii to fill the gap created by MATCU-62's deployment to South Vietnam.
-A detachment from MATCU-70 arrived at Phu Bai, South Vietnam on October 20, 1967.
-On October 24, the detachment was airlifted to Quang Tri where it fell under the command of MABS-36 while supporting Marine Aircraft Group 36.
-MATCU-70 remained in Quang Tri supporting operations until being relieved by MATCU-66 on April 20, 1968.
+A detachment from MATCU-70 arrived at Phu Bai, South Vietnam on 20 October 1967.
+On 24 October, the detachment was airlifted to Quang Tri where it fell under the command of MABS-36 while supporting Marine Aircraft Group 36.
+MATCU-70 remained in Quang Tri supporting operations until being relieved by MATCU-66 on 20 April 1968.
 In July 1969, a 16 Marine detachment from MATCU-70 departed MCAS K-Bay to Johnston Atoll to provide air traffic services for Air Force One during the Apollo 11 mission to the moon.
 President Nixon flew to Johnston before boarding Marine One and flying to the USS Hornet (CV-12) to greet the returning astronauts.
 MATCU-70 returned to MCAS Kaneohe Bay by the end of April 1970.
-The unit was decommissioned on October 1, 1978 when its personnel and equipment formed Detachment "B" of the newly established Marine Air Traffic Control Squadron 18 (MATCS-18).
+The unit was decommissioned on 1 October 1978 when its personnel and equipment formed Detachment "B" of the newly established Marine Air Traffic Control Squadron 18 (MATCS-18).